Frequently Asked Questions

 - Can I return something I purchase if I don't like it?

-We want you to be satisfied with your purchase and most items are returnable.
+We want you to be satisfied with your purchase and most items are returnable if undamaged.
 For quality and safety reasons, some items such as batteries are not returnable.
 See our Return Policy for more information.

 - Help!
 I don't understand electrical theory!

-Check out Battery Univeristy or our Understanding EVs.
-See diyelectriccar for others who may have converted your same vehicle?
+Check out Battery Univeristy or our Understanding EVs page.
+See DIYelectriccar for others who may have converted a similar vehicle.
 You may also find this FAQ by Plugin America or The Endless Sphere forum helpful.
 Check them out!

 - I want to see more photos and videos of all of the great things you guys are doing!

 That's great!
 We try to showcase neat things we do and share what others in the industry are doing via our social networks.
 Check them out below!
-By adding us on Google+, Liking us on Facebook, Following us on Twitter or Subscribing to our YouTube Channel, you will be kept up to date on all our latest mischief PLUS you'll receive special discount coupon codes when available.
+By adding us on Google+, Liking us on Facebook, Following us on Twitter or Subscribing to our YouTube Channel, you will be kept up to date on all our latest mischief.

 - Haven't found the answer to your question here?
 Ask us your question in the comments section below and we will do our best to answer it for you.
 Detailed questions are best submitted via email.